BenBradshawww/blog/content/en/Perpetual Children.md

 Spoiler warning.
 The answer is infinite and to prove this we will use a proof by contradiction.
 Given we are at step 1, let us suppose that $\mathbb{E}[W_1]$ is finite.
 Following this assumption and the formula for expectation:
 $$\begin{align*}\mathbb{E}[W_1] &= \mathbb{P}[X_1 = -1] \mathbb{E}[W_1 | X_1 = -1] + \mathbb{P}[X_1 = 1] \mathbb{E}[W_1 | X_1 = 1] \\ &=\frac{1}{2}(1 + \mathbb{E}[W_0]) + \frac{1}{2}(1 + \mathbb{E}[W_2]) \\ &= 1 + \frac{1}{2}\mathbb{E}[W_2]\end{align*}$$

-Given you are at step 2, returning back to step 1 is equivalent to being at step 1 and returning to step 0, i.e. they are identically distributed.
+Given you are at step 2, returning back to step 1 is equivalent to being at step 1 and returning to step 0, i.e., they are identically distributed.

 $$\mathbb{E}[W_2] = \mathbb{E}[W_1] + \mathbb{E}[W_1]$$
 By substitution, we get:
 $$\begin{align*}\mathbb{E}[W_1] &= 1 + \frac{1}{2}(\mathbb{E}[W_1] + \mathbb{E}[W_1]) \\ &= 1 + \mathbb{E}[W_1]\end{align*}$$